prichardsondev/WindowsConsoleAppForThingy/README.md

 detect events on press and released button who activate leds

+commong soon :

+audio funtcion (frequency function and sample player.

+Add pcm and adpcm funtion before migration to the unity driver

 # WindowsConsoleAppForThingy

 After pairing you thingy, you can start this tool and see the motion quaternion displaying.